 Bellroy Transit Plus: Best overall travel backpack

-Optimised for ultimate comfort, ease of access (no more frantic rummaging around to produce your laptop and liquids for the check-in process), its front-opening and internal compression means your items will stay safe and packed-in throughout your journey.
+Optimized for ultimate comfort and ease of access (no more frantic rummaging around to produce your laptop and liquids for the check-in process), its front-opening and internal compression means your items will stay safe and packed in throughout your journey.

-While the 28L capacity might not see you through six months trekking in the Himalayas (although, the 38L might!), this travel backpack —with its padded straps— is extremely versatile.
-It’s best for city-breaks, international business trips and conferences, and if you’re space-savvy, long-term trips too.
+While the 28L capacity might not see you through six months of trekking in the Himalayas (although, the 38L might!), this travel backpack —with its padded straps— is extremely versatile.
+It’s best for city breaks, international business trips, and conferences, and if you’re space-savvy, long-term trips too.

 The Transit Backpack Plus is for the person who reads articles on the ‘7/10/20 Habits of Highly Organised People’ and actually takes the advice on board.